-The mobility of the future lies in the digitalisation of all transport systems: Big Data, 5G, artificial intelligence and comprehensive networking increase safety, improve efficiency and reduce environmental pollution.
+The mobility of the future lies in the digitization of all transport systems: Big Data, 5G, artificial intelligence and comprehensive networking increase safety, improve efficiency and reduce environmental pollution.
 In the future, mobility will increasingly be a combination of shared mobility, automation and electrification.
 The resulting mobility concepts will set profound transformation processes in motion: cities will become quieter.
 Air quality will get better.
 Private cars will become fewer (Road Diet).
 Green spaces are becoming more plentiful.
 Quality of life increases.

 4 Megatrends for the City of the Future

 The flexible use and combination of different means of transport (keyword: multimodal mobility) is being tested and implemented especially in cities and metropolises.

 Mobility Hubs serve as transfer stations to switch between different modes of transport – e.g. car sharing, hailriding, public transport, rental bikes, e-scooters and many more. – as easily as possible.
 Mobility hubs are therefore considered to be the key to implementing multimodal mobility.

 Smart Mobility is an important component of New Mobility.
 Through the intelligent networking of different modes of transport, the concepts of smart mobility are intended to contribute to making mobility possible that is safer, cleaner and more efficient – ideally without provate transport.

 Challenges for future mobility

 In a transitional period from the "fossil to the post-fossil age", mobility will be of particular importance in the future.
 Many of the challenges facing cities and urban centers today can be overcome through transport planning and new mobility concepts.